Testing common approximations of neutrino fast flavor conversion: Reversibility

 In the lower panel for $t\in[1200,2400]$, the QKE and QKE + homogenization exhibit behavior similar to the QKE in the upper panel for $t\in[2400,4800]$, but with $\langle P_z \rangle$ shifted to the negative side.
-Although the crossings vanish around $t=1200\,\mu^{-1}$, flavor conversion continues, showing that this process does not require ELN–XLN crossings.
-This demonstrates that the behavior in the upper panel is not triggered by the absorption–emission switch, but by a beam crossing in a flavor spatially inhomogeneous environment.
-Specifically, in the upper panel the dashed (absorbing/emitting) beams cross, while in the lower panel the crossing occurs between the solid and dotted (non-emitting) beams.
+Although the crossings vanish around $t=1200\,\mu^{-1}$, flavor conversion continues, showing that this process does not require ELN-XLN crossings.
+This demonstrates that the behavior in the upper panel is not triggered by the injection-removal switch, but by a beam crossing in a flavor spatially inhomogeneous environment.
+Specifically, in the upper panel the dashed (injecting/removing) beams cross, while in the lower panel the crossing occurs between the solid and dotted (non-injecting) beams.

-At $t=2400\,\mu^{-1}$ in the lower panel of Fig.~\ref{fig:reversibility}, the dashed beams switch from emission to absorption.
-QKE + homogenization, having lost spatial flavor structure, ceases flavor conversion, whereas QKE continues flavor conversion even when no ELN–XLN crossing exists but flavor structure imprinted earlier.
-Around $t=2800\,\mu^{-1}$, absorption induces an ELN–XLN angular crossing in the QKE + homogenization simulation, allowing flavor conversion to resume and regenerate spatial structure.
+At $t=2400\,\mu^{-1}$ in the lower panel of Fig.~\ref{fig:reversibility}, the dashed beams switch from injection to removal.
+QKE + homogenization, having lost spatial flavor structure, ceases flavor conversion, whereas QKE continues flavor conversion even when no ELN-XLN crossing exists but flavor structure imprinted earlier.
+Around $t=2800\,\mu^{-1}$, removal induces an ELN-XLN angular crossing in the QKE + homogenization simulation, allowing flavor conversion to resume and regenerate spatial structure.
 Between $t\in[2800,3600]$, all simulations except BGK develop crossings and subsequently eliminate them, as expected.

 At approximately $t=3600\,\mu^{-1}$, all beams cross to positive $\langle P_z \rangle$ values.
-Although absorption in the dashed beams no longer induces ELN–XLN crossings, QKE + homogenization, BGK, and QKE + $P_\perp$ randomization still exhibit flavor conversion.
+Although removal in the dashed beams no longer induces ELN-XLN crossings, QKE + homogenization, BGK, and QKE + $P_\perp$ randomization still exhibit flavor conversion.
 This conversion originates from the spatial flavor structure imprinted earlier by the crossings at $t=2800\,\mu^{-1}$.
 The asymptotic states of QKE and QKE + homogenization differ, underscoring the key role of spatial structure in shaping the long-term flavor evolution.